norcams/docs-enduser/docs/ssh.rst

 #.
 Specify this public key when creating the instance

 #.
-SSH to the instance using the corresponding private key
+Connect via SSH to the instance using the corresponding private key

 We will go through these steps in more detail.